Iqbalabdi/LIRS2/README.md

 # LIRS2
 Repository for final project :
-Simulation and Analysis of cache replacement algorithms LIRS2 (Low Inter-reference Recency Set 2)
+Simulation and Analysis of the Cache Replacement Policy Algorithm LIRS2 (Low Inter-reference Recency Set 2)

 ## How to run
 1. Get module